In Denmark, it is possible to protect design rights by filing an application for:

 It is common in Denmark to request a preliminary injunction as part of an infringement action.
 A bank guarantee or similar is usually required in order to obtain a preliminary injunction.
 The amount of the guarantee will depend on the design in question and how harsh the preliminary injunction will be on the alleged infringer.
 The guarantee will be used to compensate the alleged infringer in the event that the preliminary injunction is granted, but later found to be unfounded.

-The courts take approximately between one and three months to decide an interim injunction matter.
+The courts usually take between one and three months to decide an interim injunction matter.
 Ex parte decisions may be handed down, but the courts normally allow the alleged infringer to comment on the interim request.

 Preliminary injunctions must always be followed up by a court case, unless the infringer forfeits this right.
 The period between the application for a preliminary injunction and finalisation of the court case can easily span two years.